Mixed Tocopherols (providing d-Gamma, d-Delta and d-Beta Tocopherols)

 8

-Vitamin E enhances vaginal health
+Vitamin E improves vaginal health

 Retrospective Investigator-Initiated Trial on Tocopherol Acetate Vaginal Administration in Pre-and Postmenopausal Women.